Direct your annual gift to one of the areas below. Your Gift. Your Choice. Your opportunity to make a difference where it matters most to you.

 - Living-Learning Communities that enable students to connect around a shared interest or language by living together in specified residence halls.

-- Crucial services such as the Health Center, Counseling Service and the Career Development Center.
+- Crucial services such as the Health Center, Counseling Service and AccessAbility Services.

 Since its inception, Mount Holyoke has helped shape and define the field of higher education.
 We bring the same leadership and resolve to advancing a culture of sustainability on campus and beyond — by preparing students to tackle issues as environmental leaders, committing to environmentally sound practices and shaping a sustainable legacy for future generations.
 The College is committed to carbon neutrality by our 2037 bicentennial.